 Ms. Shan appeared in Sujiatun District Court on May 23, 2019.
 Upon seeing that many of her family members came to attend her hearing, the judge switched from the big hearing room to a small one.
 Only nine people were allowed to enter and each of them had to show the police their IDs.
 Plainclothes officers took pictures of everyone who came to the court.

 Ms. Shan's lawyer entered a not guilty plea for her.
 He argued that according to the criminal law in China, the bail term cannot exceed 12 months.
 As Ms. Shan moved several months after her bail term had expired, she didn't violate the condition.

 The lawyer also showed a document from the police, in which they stated that they were to return her bail bond as she didn't violate any regulations during that period.

 Husband's Case Documents Used to Charge Wife

-Unable to refute the lawyer, the prosecutor said that he didn't approve of Ms. Shan's arrest because of bail violation but because of some other things, which he failed to specify.
+Unable to refute the lawyer, the prosecutor said that he approves Ms. Shan's arrest not because of a bail violation but because of some other things, which he failed to specify.
 He then took out Mr. Wei's case document and read aloud every piece of evidence against Mr. Wei, including possession of Falun Gong books.